linuxserver-archive/docker-plexemail/README.md

 Update the /config/cron/plexemail as necessary, restart the container for any changes to take effect.

 See project GIT for more information on configuration: https://github.com/jakewaldron/PlexEmail

-** Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment **

 ## Info